sapegin/mrm/Readme.md

 ## Features

 * Will not overwrite your data if you don’t want it to
-* Tools to work with JSON, YAML, INI, Markdown and text files
+* Minimal changes: will keep the original file formatting or read the style from EditorConfig
+* Minimal configuration: will try to infer configuration from the project itself or from the environment
 * Bunch of [customizable tasks](#tasks) included
+* Tools to work with JSON, YAML, INI, Markdown and new line separated text files
 * Easy to write [your own tasks](#custom-tasks)
 * Share tasks via npm and group them into [presets](#custom-presets)